info-ruc/ai20projects/aitasks.md

 -	Task tips: Simulate human brain's functionalities.
 Given any concept pairs, generate a sequence of thoughts to connect the concept pairs.
 The thought path should be reasonable and should form a story that can pass turing-test.

 ## Task11(NewsRec):
--	Task: Recommend news for given texts.
+-	Task: Content-based news recommendation.
 -	URL: https://github.com/microsoft/recommenders
 -	Task tips: Reimplement canonical news recommendation algorithms.
 Build an improved model out of the existing models.